TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Overview and Insights

 \subsubsection{Transposition, Sorting, and Merging}

-We observe that tensor algebra computations often perform operations that, when expressing their tensors in the fibertree abstraction, are tantamount to fibertree rank swizzles.
+We observe that sparse tensor algebra accelerators employ a number of techniques that, when expressing their tensors in the fibertree abstraction, are tantamount to fibertree rank swizzles.
 These operations enable the more efficient \emph{concordant} (as opposed to \emph{discordant}) traversal~\cite{sze:2020:epo}.
 Concordant traversal occurs when a loop nest traverses a fibertree in the order in which its ranks appear, i.e., traverses each fiber sequentially and in a depth-first manner.
-For example, matrices \tech{A} and \tech{B} in Figure \ref{fig:outerspace:spec} are traversed concordantly. \tech{K} is the top-most rank in both the rank and loop orders for the multiply stage (Lines~\ref{teaal:ro:a}-\ref{teaal:ro:b}, \ref{teaal:lo:t}), and \tech{M2}, \tech{M1}, \tech{M0}, and \tech{N} appear below.
-Thus, we never have to search for the next $m2$, $m1$, $m0$, or $n$ coordinate, it is always either the first or next coordinate in the current fiber(s).\footnote{Though sequential iteration through a fiber is efficient in many concrete representations, it can be very inefficient.
+For example, in Figure~\ref{fig:insights:swizzle}, \tech{A} is traversed concordantly, since it has a \tech{[K, M]} rank order, and the multiply phase has a \tech{[K, M]} loop order.
+Thus, we never have to search for the next $k$ or $m$ coordinate; it is always the first or next coordinate in the current fiber.\footnote{Though many concrete representations enable efficient sequential iteration through fibers, some do not.
 The true cost of iteration is accounted for during modeling (Section~\ref{sec:model}).} Conversely, iterating over \tech{K} in the bottom-most loop would be a discordant traversal (for this rank order).
+In OuterSPACE (Figure~\ref{fig:outerspace:spec}), despite all of the partitioning, during the multiply phase both \tech{A} and \tech{B} are traversed concordantly. \tech{K} is traversed sequentially and most slowly, then \tech{M} and then \tech{N}.

 It is common practice to swizzle ranks to enable concordant traversal on input tensors.
-For example, the transposition of a matrix from the CSR format into the CSC format can be viewed as a rank swizzle, and is used by OuterSPACE to achieve a \tech{[K, M]} rank order on \tech{A} (Line~\ref{teaal:ro:a}) in preparation for the outer-product-style multiply phase.
+For example, the transposition of a matrix from the CSR format into the CSC format can be viewed as a rank swizzle and is used by OuterSPACE to achieve a \tech{[K, M]} rank order on \tech{A} (Line~\ref{teaal:ro:a}) in preparation for the outer-product-style multiply phase.
 Input tensor swizzles are usually performed offline.

 More subtly, we observe that sparse tensor accelerators also perform rank swizzles on \emph{intermediate tensors} formed during kernels expressed as cascades of Einsums (Section~\ref{sec:insights:einsums}).
 Depending on whether coordinates in the intermediate tensors are stored in sorted or unsorted order and on the extent to which the intermediate tensors are built before being consumed, this either requires a merge or a (more expensive) sort operation.